Achievable logoAchievable logo

 Sectors and arcs

+Now that you know how to work with a full circle, you can work with a portion of one.
 A sector is a portion of a circle defined by a central angle measured at the center of the circle.
-You can picture it as a “slice” of the circle.
-The size of the slice depends on how large the central angle is compared to a full 360∘ turn.
+Picture it as a “slice” of the circle - the larger the central angle, the bigger the slice.

 Two common measurements come from a sector: